rramsden/TCP-IP-Stack/README.md

-### TCP/IP Stack in Perl
+### NetStack a TCP/IP stack written in Perl

-This is a TCP/IP stack written in Perl.
-This project is being maintained by students at the University of Vancouver Island.
+The goal of this project is to create a complete RFC compliant TCP/IP Stack in Perl.
+This project is being developed solely for educational and research purposes by computer science students at the University of Vancouver Island.

-### Setup
+### Goals

-Setup instructions here...
+* RFC compliant across all layers
+* Abstract and isolate each layer ie. can only see what is above and below it on the stack

 ### TODO

-* implement ARP
+* benchmark threads/evented model for handling incoming packets